-Depending on the allocation unit size, a given amount of data from one server may take up either more or less disk space when moved to the NAS B3000.
+Depending on the allocation unit size, a given amount of data from one server may take up either more or less disk space when moved to the NAS B2000.

 Allocation units define the smallest segment of a disk that is read or written at a time.
 If a file size is smaller than the allocation unit, the extra space is "wasted" because it is not used.
-If there are a large number of files that are smaller than the allocation unit size, a large amount of unused space may exist in those files.
+If there is a large number of files that are smaller than the allocation unit size, a large amount of unused space may exist in those files.
 In contrast to the storage space considerations, larger allocation unit sizes offer better disk I/O and file-serving performance.
 If the allocation unit size is too small relative to the size of the files, more disk I/Os are required to read and write the data, and consequently, both the disk I/O and the file-serving performance degrades.
-To achieve a good balance between performance and space efficiency, the default allocation unit size on the NAS B3000 is 16 KB.
+To achieve a good balance between performance and space efficiency, the default allocation unit size on the NAS B2000 is 16 KB.

-When migrating data from an existing server to the NAS B3000, the administrator must make sure that the allocation unit size on the NAS B3000 virtual disk exactly matches that of the original virtual disk, unless this modification is intentionally being performed and the impact on required space has been planned.
+When migrating data from an existing server to the NAS B2000, the administrator must make sure that the allocation unit size on the NAS B2000 virtual disk exactly matches that of the original virtual disk, unless this modification is intentionally being performed and the impact on required space has been planned.
 If the administrator does not carefully compare and plan for the allocation unit size, the performance and storage space can be negatively impacted.
 Depending on the allocation unit size of the destination virtual disk, the allocation unit size of the source virtual disk, and the actual file sizes, the destination disk may need to be smaller than or larger than the source disk.
-If the raw capacity of the destination virtual disk is not larger than the capacity of the source disk, and during the migration process the difference in allocation unit size of the storage used to grow in relation to the source disk, the destination disk may fill up before all of the data is migrated.
-The allocation unit size of the virtual disks is easily selectable when creating virtual disks on the NAS B3000.
+If the raw capacity of the destination virtual disk is not larger than the capacity of the storage used to grow in relation to the source disk, the destination disk may fill up before all of the data is migrated.
+The allocation unit size of the virtual disks is easily selectable when creating virtual disks on the NAS B2000.